Coming Home from Military PTS(D), Moral Injury, and MST

 We Came Home to Disorder

-The unresolved intensity we carry makes it hard to move forward.
 I left the service with an iceberg of buried rage, grief, and other emotions.
-I never learned how to handle loss and wasted years pretending my nervous system wasn't tormented.
+I never learned how to handle the losses I experienced and spent years pretending my nervous system wasn't as tormented as it was.

-My main challenge wasn't "trauma"; it was carrying too much alone.
+My main challenge wasn't "trauma", it was carrying too much alone.

 Only a disordered society would: